Air raids on Japan: Pre-war Japanese defenses

-The Japanese government's pre-war plans to protect the country from air attack focused on neutralizing enemy air bases.
-Before the war it was believed that Soviet aircraft based in the Russian Far East posed the greatest threat.
-The Japanese military planned to destroy the air bases within range of the home islands if Japan and the Soviet Union ever went to war.
-When the Pacific War began, the Japanese government believed that the best way to prevent American air raids was to capture and hold the areas in China and the Pacific from which such attacks could be launched.
-It was expected that the Allies would not be able to re-capture these bases.
-However, the Japanese anticipated that the Allies might still make small-scale attacks against the home islands using naval aircraft flying from aircraft carriers.
-The government chose not to develop strong defenses to meet the threat of air attack as the country's industrial resources were unable to maintain offensive air forces in China and the Pacific as well as a defensive force in the home islands.
+The Japanese government's pre-war air defense strategy to protect the home islands focused on neutralizing enemy air bases.
+Prior to the war, Japanese strategists believed that Soviet aircraft based in the Russian Far East posed the greatest threat to the Japanese mainland.
+The Japanese military planned to destroy Soviet air bases within range of the home islands if Japan and the Soviet Union ever went to war.
+The Soviet Union and Japan only entered hostilities in the final month of the war, by which time Japan lacked the air strength to attack Soviet targets in the Far East.

+When the Pacific War began in 1941, the Japanese government believed that the best way to prevent American air raids was to capture and hold the areas in China and the Pacific from which such attacks could be launched.
+It was expected that the Allies would be unable to re-capture these bases.
+The Japanese anticipated that the Allies might still make small-scale attacks against the home islands using carrier aircraft.
+The government chose not to develop strong domestic air defense capabilities, as Japan's industrial resources were unable to maintain offensive air forces in China and the Pacific while also providing an effective defense for the home islands.

 Few air units or anti-aircraft batteries were stationed in the home islands during the early months of the Pacific War.
-The General Defense Command (GDC) had been formed in July 1941 to oversee the defense of the home islands, but all combat units in this area were assigned to the four regional military districts (the Northern, Eastern, Central and Western districts) which reported directly to the Ministry of War.
+In July 1941, the General Defense Command (GDC) was formed to oversee the defense of the home islands.
+All combat units in this area were assigned to the four regional military districts, the Northern, Eastern, Central and Western districts, which reported directly to the Ministry of War.
 As a result, the GDC's functions were limited to coordinating communications between the Imperial General Headquarters—Japan's highest military decision-making body—and the military districts.

-In early 1942, forces allocated to the defense of Japan comprised 100 Imperial Japanese Army Air Force (IJAAF) and 200 Imperial Japanese Navy (IJN) fighter aircraft, many of which were obsolete, as well as 500 Army-manned and 200 IJN anti-aircraft guns.
-Most of the IJAAF and IJN formations in the home islands were training units which had only a limited ability to counter Allied attacks.
-The Army also operated a network of military and civilian observation posts to provide warning of air attack and was in the process of building radar stations.
-Command and control of the air defenses was fragmented, and the IJAAF and IJN did not coordinate their activities or communicate with each other.
-As a result, the forces were unable to react to a sudden air attack.
+In early 1942, forces allocated to the defense of Japan comprised 100 Imperial Japanese Army Air Force (IJAAF) and 200 Imperial Japanese Navy (IJN) fighter aircraft, many of which were obsolete, and 500 IJA and 200 IJN anti-aircraft guns.
+Most of the IJAAF and IJN formations in the home islands were training units with limited ability to counter Allied attacks.
+The IJA also operated a network of military and civilian observation posts to provide early warning of air attack, and was building a series of radar stations.
+Command and control of these air defenses was fragmented.
+The IJAAF and IJN did not coordinate their activities or communicate effectively with each other.
+As a result, domestic Japanese air defenses were unable to react to a sudden air attack.